MyBaBB/100_Bucks_Intro/README.md

 this is a pricelist. intoductory offer.

+use npm run deploy for gh-pages